lTheMightyMl/Jozve/Jozve.md

 - Euclidean norm and its square: $f(x)=\lVert x\rVert^2_2\equiv x^Tx\equiv\sum^n_{i=1}x^2_i$ and $f(x)=\lVert x\rVert_2\equiv \sqrt{x^Tx}\equiv\sqrt{\sum^n_{i=1}x^2_i}$
 - Weighted sum of convex functions with non-negative weights: $$f(x)=\sum^m_{i=1}w_i\cdot f_i(x)$$ where $w_i\ge0$ and $f_i$ are convex.

-A simple test for determining
+A simple test for determining the convexity of functions is

 ## Convex Optimization
 As you may know,  convex optimization problem is an optimization problem in which the objective function is a convex function and the feasible set is a convex set.